QDot 8086

 The standard library defines string as a sequence of zero or more

-.
+characters terminated by END.
 There is a macro specifically

 employed to define strings:

-terminated sequence of characters;
+string: define anENDterminated sequence of characters;

 It’s used like this: